Skip to main content

 The registration fee covers your costs during the conference period, including conference proceeding publication fee, lunch, and coffee break.
 Please note that you can join the conference banquet for an additional £55.

 The conference will follow a hybrid delivery model.
-The first day of the conference (Wednesday 02 July 2025) will be online only, and the following two days (Thursday 03 July 2025 and Friday 04 July 2025) held in-person on the University of Salford’s Peel Park campus.
-The early bird rate of a 15% discount applies until Thursday 15 May 2025.
+Wednesday 02 July 2025 will be online only, Thursday 03 July 2025 and Friday 04 July 2025 will be held in-person on the University of Salford’s Peel Park campus, and available to watch online.

 In-person one day (Thursday 03 July 2025 or Friday 04 July 2025)£175£175